We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The setup includes two BedJet machines and a Dual Zone AirComforter sheet.
 People can use an AirComforter as a top sheet placed underneath comforters, quilts, and blankets.

-The brand also sells refurbished BedJet 3 units, which it claims that people have only used for a few hours.
-These items are typically repaired new units, returns, or marketing loaners.
+The brand also sells refurbished BedJet 3 units, which it claims people have only used for a few hours.
+These items usually comprise repaired new units, returns, or marketing loaners.